SiliconLabs/Gecko_SDK_discontinued/kits/SLSTK3400A_EFM32HG/examples/usbdcdc/readme.txt

 select "Update Driver Software...".

 Some versions of Windows wont allow you to install unsigned drivers.
+If you suspect this, reboot the PC into "Disable Driver Signature Enforcement" mode.
+Win7:
-If you suspect this, reboot the PC and repeatedly push F8 during boot until the boot menu appears.
+Repeatedly push F8 during boot until the boot menu appears.
 Select the "Disable Driver Signature Enforcement" option.
+Win10:
+Start Menu->Power button->Hold Shift key down and select Restart.
+When computer has restarted into the options menu, select:
+Troubleshoot->Advanced Option->Startup Settings->Restart->Disable driver signature enforcement
 You should now be able to install an unsigned driver.

 When a driver is succesfully installed, the device will be listed as a "Ports"